deepin-community/rustc/src/tools/cargo/src/doc/src/reference/unstable.md

 my-dependency = "0.1.1"
 ```

-It's possible to update `my-dependancy` to a pre-release with `update -Zprecise-pre-release -p my-dependency --precise 0.1.2-pre.0`.
+It's possible to update `my-dependency` to a pre-release with `update -Zunstable-options my-dependency --precise 0.1.2-pre.0`.
 This is because `0.1.2-pre.0` is considered compatible with `0.1.1`.
 It would not be possible to upgrade to `0.2.0-pre.0` from `0.1.1` in the same way.